elementor/elementor-developers-docs/src/managers/unregistering-widgets.md

 # Unregistering Widgets

 Developers can remove [Elementor widgets](/widgets/) from the list of registered widgets.
-This is done by hooking to the widgets manager and un-register specific widgets by passing widget name.
+This is done by hooking to the widget manager and unregistering specific widgets by passing the widget name.

 ## Unregistering Existing Widgets